josealejandro2928/ngp-image-picker/README.md

 }
 ```

-It could be a basic information object with compression once the image is loaded:
+A basic configuration object with compression applied would be:

 ```typescript
 export class ExampleComponent {